607011/asciifier/README.md

 ```

-Convert image to PDF, the true-type font Hack-Bold is used
+Convert image to PDF, the TrueType font Hack-Bold is used

 ```
 asciifier.py toad.png \
     --out toad.pdf \
     --font Hack-Bold.ttf
 ```

+**Please note that currently only TrueType fonts are supported.**

 #### Pure ASCII text